 Weakness in dogs with MMM can occur due to lack of food and water.

-Third Eye Protrusion
+12. Third Eye Protrusion

-Sometimes the swelling in and around the eyes can cause the third-eye to protrude.
+Sometimes the swelling in and around the eyes can cause the third eye to protrude.

 Inflammation around the eyes can cause blood vessels to burst causing red eyes.

-If you have one of the more susceptible breeds to masticatory muscle myositis, be alert for sudden pain in the jaw, unusual appetite changes, and signs of pain in dogs.
+Pet owners should be alert for sudden pain in the jaw, unusual appetite changes, and signs of pain in dogs.

 This autoimmune disease typically makes an appearance at around 3 to 4 years of age.